TxHawks/jigsass-test/README.md

     });

     it('should throw an error in this situation', function(done) {
-      // JigSass Test's renderFixture() can also test if your module produces an
+      // JigSass Test's testFixture() can also test if your module produces an
-      // intentional error with Sass' @error directive. jigsassTest.renderFixture('my-modules-error', {}, function(error, result, expectedOutput) {
+      // intentional error with Sass' @error directive. jigsassTest.testFixture('my-modules-error', {}, function(error, result, expectedOutput) {
         // If the Sass in test/fixtures/my-modules-error/input.scss triggers an
         // @error in your module, you should expect the error object to exist
         // and to contain the error message from your module.